l294265421/ASOTE/README.md

 ![asote_vs_aste](figures/asote_vs_aste.png)
 In the third sentence, the negative sentiment toward the aspect term “food” isexpressed without an annotatable opinion.

-A few models have been proposed to extract opinion triplets from sentences.
-However, these models were only evaluated on the ASTE task  and we will evaluate their performances on the ASOTE task.
+Some models have been proposed to extract opinion triplets from sentences.
+However, these models were only evaluated on the ASTE task.
+We have evaluated the performances of a few opinion triplet extraction models on the ASOTE task:
-- [Position-Aware Tagging for Aspect Sentiment Triplet Extraction](https://arxiv.org/pdf/2010.02609.pdf).
-Lu Xu, Hao Li, Wei Lu, Lidong Bing.
-In EMNLP, 2020. [original_repository](https://github.com/xuuuluuu/Position-Aware-Tagging-for-ASTE) [ Position-Aware-Tagging_on_ASOTE](https://github.com/l294265421/Position-Aware-Tagging-for-ASOTE)
 - [Grid Tagging Scheme for Aspect-oriented Fine-grained Opinion Extraction](https://arxiv.org/pdf/2010.04640.pdf).
 Zhen Wu, Chengcan Ying, Fei Zhao, Zhifang Fan, Xinyu Dai, Rui Xia.
 In Findings of EMNLP, 2020. [original_repository](https://github.com/NJUNLP/GTS) [GTS_on_ASOTE](https://github.com/l294265421/GTS-ASOTE)
 - [A Multi-task Learning Framework for Opinion Triplet Extraction](https://arxiv.org/abs/2010.01512).
 Chen Zhang, Qiuchi Li, Dawei Song, Benyou Wang.
 In Findings of EMNLP, 2020. [original_repository](https://github.com/GeneZC/OTE-MTL) [OTE-MTL_on_ASOTE](https://github.com/l294265421/OTE-MTL-ASOTE)

+We will evaluate the performances of other models on the ASOTE task:
+- [Position-Aware Tagging for Aspect Sentiment Triplet Extraction](https://arxiv.org/pdf/2010.02609.pdf).
+Lu Xu, Hao Li, Wei Lu, Lidong Bing.
+In EMNLP, 2020. [original_repository](https://github.com/xuuuluuu/Position-Aware-Tagging-for-ASTE) [ Position-Aware-Tagging_on_ASOTE](https://github.com/l294265421/Position-Aware-Tagging-for-ASOTE)
 - more models...

 # Data